TenSzalik/FastAPI-RabbitMQ-Quiz/README.md

 > npm run dev

 The port should be set to 5173.
 This is required by the backend, otherwise you will get a CORS error.
-You can change the available ports in `backend/main.py`